Andrew Biankin: Global data sharing

 In 2018 Biankin took over as Executive Director and Chairman of the International Cancer Genome Consortium and set about developing the Accelerated Research for Genomic Oncology (ICGC-ARGO) initiative.

-ICGC is an international network of cancer clinicians, researchers and clinical trials groups and the ARGO initiative aims to capture, aggregate and harmonise the rich, longitudinal, clinical data of some 200,000 people to provide a million patient-years of precision oncology knowledge in a manner that allows for broad, but ethically responsible, data sharing and research.
+ICGC is an international network of cancer clinicians, researchers and clinical trials groups and the ARGO initiative aims to capture and aggregate the rich, longitudinal, clinical data of some 200,000 people to provide a million patient-years of precision oncology knowledge in a manner that allows for broad, but ethically responsible, data sharing and research.